Quirky statues, lush forest, a labyrinth of stone pathways; The William Ricketts Sanctuary is an artistic legacy unlike any other.

 He spent several months with the Arrente and Pitjantjatjara tribes in Central Australia, living a simple life in the desert.

 He brought sculptures with him to present to local artists, and tried to incorporate Indigenous ideas and artistic traditions into new pieces.
-He also set up a gallery at Pitchi Richi, outside of Alice Springs, which remains to this day.
+He also contributed to a gallery at Pitchi Richi, outside of Alice Springs, which now houses a significant collection of his work.

-Ricketts viewed his new works as having a spiritual significance and described them as ‘totemistic’.
-He would continue to visit the outback regularly, through the 1950s and 60s.
+Ricketts described the sculptures he produced in the outback as ‘totemistic’.
+He would continue to visit the area regularly, through the 1950s and 60s.

 In 1961, Ricketts agreed to sell his Mt Dandenong property to the Victorian Government.

 The deal would preserve the ‘Sanctuary’ as a public park after his death, while the government also agreed to build Ricketts a modern house, studio and kiln.

 He would live there for the rest of his life.
 While officially known as the William Ricketts Sanctuary, the artist himself had a different name for the property; ‘The Forest of Love’: